TWSSYesterday/blacklist/README.md

 ### Users
 1. Fork the repository.
-2. Create a `yml` file named after the author using the format below.
+2. Create a `yml` file named after the author and fill it using the format below.
+  - If you are reporting a spigot username then please name the file exactly as their username appears in the URL
 3. Commit your files
 4. Submit a pull request, bitches love pull requests!